Debt Recycling

 Can I pay for personal expenses with funds from the loan?

 No, it's best not to as this can taint the loan purpose and make the loan non-deductible.
+If you must do this then split the loan so you don't mix purposes.

 Can I sell the asset I purchased originally and buy a different asset?